adamp-github/adamp-github.github.io/index.md

 I've decided to focus on the Solutions Architect Professional qualification and put the DevOps Pro study on hold for now.

-## 12th July 2021 - Advanced Architecting On AWS Course
+## 12th July 2021 - Adv.
+Architecting On AWS Course
 ### AWS
 Day 3 - Place holder for Notes / Observations

-## 9th July 2021 - Advanced Architecting On AWS Course
+## 9th July 2021 - Adv.
+Architecting On AWS Course
 ### AWS
 Day 2 - Place holder for Notes / Observations

-## 8th Oct 2021 - Advanced Architecting On AWS Course
+## 8th Oct 2021 - Adv.
+Architecting On AWS Course
 ### AWS
 Day 1 - Place holder for Notes / Observations